Christian terrorism: Terminology

 The literal use of the phrase Christian terrorism is disputed.
 It appears in the academic literature to describe a large range of actions and beliefs.

-Religion can be cited as the motivation for terrorism in conflicts that have a variety of ethnic, economic and political causes, such as the one in Bosnia.
+Religion can be cited as the motivation for terrorism in conflicts that have a variety of ethnic, economic and political causes, such as the one in Bosnia and the Anti-balaka in the Central African Republic.
 In cases such as the Lord's Resistance Army or the Taiping Rebellion the beliefs of the founders differ significantly from what is recognizably Christian.
 In such cases the term Christian terrorism is problematic despite the claim that they are motivated by their religious beliefs.

 The intimidation of minority communities along with sporadic acts of violence do not typically get referred to as terrorism.
 However, in 2015 a majority of Americans from the Democratic and Republican political parties thought that "attacks on abortion providers [should] be considered domestic terrorism".

 History

-Christianity came to prominence in the Roman Empire during and directly after the rule of Constantine the Great (324–337 AD).
+Christianity came to prominence in the Roman Empire both during and directly after the rule of Constantine the Great (324–337 AD).
 By this time, it had spread throughout western Asia as a minority belief, and it had become the state religion of Armenia.
 In early Christianity, there were many rival sects, which were collectively persecuted by some rulers.
 There is, however, generally no record of these early Christian groups attempting to use acts of terrorism or indiscriminate acts of violence as religious weapons, though the Donatists fought a guerilla war against the mainstream church and the state, blinding Catholic priests to make their point.

 Gaining state backing by a particular Christian sect or creed led to an increase in religious violence.
-This violence took the form of persecution of adherents of rival Christian beliefs and persecution of adherents of other religions.
-In Europe during the Middle Ages, Christian antisemitism increased, and both the Reformation and Counter-Reformation led to an increase in interdenominational violence.
+This form of violence took the form of persecution of adherents of rival Christian beliefs and persecution of adherents of other religions.
+In Europe during the Middle Ages, Christian antisemitism increased, and the Reformation and the Counter-Reformation both led to an increase in interdenominational violence.
 As with modern examples, it is debated as to what extent these acts were religious as opposed to ethnic or political in nature.